Uxelf/Uxelf/README.md

 - Database modeling
 - Writing code that scales and is easy to maintain

-I care about **doing things properly from the start**: clear structure, good practices, and understanding what’s happening under the hood — not just making things work.
+I care about **doing things properly from the start**: clear structure, good practices, and understanding what’s happening under the hood, not just making things work.

 ---